 I think that educational needs vary immensely from person to person, and I highly recommend looking at all options available to figure out the best path for you.
 What worked for me may work very well for some, and very poorly for others.
 It is very important to note that I supplemented the classes I took with hundreds of hours of personal study: Youtube videos, Gumroad tutorials, livestreams, constructive criticism from friends and peers, educational books, and life drawing.

 Where do I show and sell my artwork?
 How is my personal business structured?

 Alongside my work in the animation industry I have maintained a separate personal business.
 The bulk of the artwork I create is digital, so I have not pursued the typical gallery show route (though it is a totally viable path that I may pursue in the future).
 I have emphasized my social media presence on DeviantArt, Instagram, and Tumblr.
 Through these online galleries, I sell prints in short runs and ship them around the world.
 I also sell educational video content through Gumroad.
 However, the main facet of my business though has become the conventions at which I exhibit.
 I began in the WonderCon artist alley in 2016 and have recently begun to branch out into larger exhibit booths at a variety of conventions both inside my home state of California and across the country.
-A list of conventions I will be attending in the upcoming future can be found here.
+A list of conventions I will be attending in the upcoming future can be found in the header link bar.
 I intend to continue to grow my personal business alongside my industry work.

 Do I make a living solely off of art?
 Are artists really "starving artists?"